 Fortunately, in a few years when you turn 65, you will get a SECOND Medicare supplement open enrollment period to allow you to switch into a Medigap plan without health questions.
 At that time you can enroll in any Medigap plan you like, such as the ever popular Plan F. Rates will be far more stable long-term because now you are lumped in with everyone else over 65.
 This is better than being in the under-65 group, which insurance companies view as high risk of losses.

 Do you need a Medicare supplement under 65?
 Or have you been struggling to find affordable Medicare coverage for under 65 individuals?
-Give us a call to discuss whether a Medicare Advantage plan might be a cost-effective solution for you.
+Give us a call to discuss whether a Medicare supplement or a Medicare Advantage plan might be a more cost-effective solution for you.